 Unlike face masks, people can see the babies' mouth and expressions through the transparent face shields made of plastic resin, which also makes it easier to check on their physical condition.
 The face shields measure 14 centimeters by 17 centimeters and weigh 14 grams each.

 The clinic is distributing one face shield to each baby when they are discharged, so they can be used when the infants are taken outside of their homes.

 "Newborns have weak immune systems.
 By wearing the face shields, they can also protect themselves from being infected with influenza and other viruses through people's droplets," said Sayaka Masaki, a doctor at the clinic.

-(Japanese original by Naohiro Yamada, Osaka Photo Group)
+(Japanese original by Naohiro Yamada, Osaka Photo Department)